The Long Island Seed Project

 CORN (Zea mays)

 Tender Annual.
 Wind pollinated, all Zea mays will easily cross if shedding pollen at the same time.
+We have been working to develop some wonderful diverse sweet corn mixes for your breeding work but our problems with persistant raccoons make offering seed slim until we get a new fence up.

 Corn- Decorative Foliage Types

-CV- Old Gold Stripe Leaved Cross
+CV- Old Gold Stripe

 A truly great corn developed from Old Gold, a great corn that came to us via the Maize Genetics Cooperation Stock Center.
 This is a field corn, mostly dent which produces large ears of cattle corn.
 Leaves are green with bright gold stripes.
 Can grow 5-6 feet tall.
 Rouge out plants that don't have the expected coloration before their tassels produce pollen that will deteriorate the quality of the others if allowed to cross.
 Limited.
-(10 seeds)
+(60 seeds)

 Corn- Popcorn

-SELECT: Autumn Delight
+SELECT: FBF Autumn Delight

 Sorghum